Black Economic Alliance

 The Black Economic Alliance (BEA) is an American nonpartisan coalition of Black business leaders and allies established in 2018.
 Through the BEA Political Action Committee (PAC), it supports candidates advancing Black economic progress and prosperity.
 While not formally aligned with either the Democratic or Republican political party, it has endorsed many Democratic candidates since it was first launched.
 Through the nonprofit BEA Foundation, it sponsors research and programs that advance the BEA's economic policy agenda focused on work, wages, and wealth for the Black community.

-The BEA's co-founders and co-chairs are tech industry executive Charles Phillips and biotech executive Tony Coles.
-The CEO of the Black Economic Alliance is Shannon Tweedy.
+BEA is led by co-founders and co-chairs Charles Phillips and Tony Coles.
+Phillips is a technology executive and Coles is a biotechnology executive.
+The CEO of the Black Economic Alliance is Samantha Tweedy.